-Applicant Application Accepted Review Status for Long-Term Application Reviews Diablo Canyon 1&2 for Review 01/21/2010 In June 2016, Pacific Gas and Electric requested a suspension of the license renewal review to allow it to seek approval from the CPUC of an agreement in principle not to proceed with license renewal for Diablo Canyon.
+Application Applicant Accepted for Review Review Status for Long-Term Application Reviews Diablo Canyon 1&2 01/21/2010 In June 2016, Pacific Gas and Electric requested a suspension of the license renewal review to allow it to seek approval from the CPUC of an agreement in principle not to proceed with license renewal for Diablo Canyon.
 In July 2016, the NRC suspended the license renewal review.
 The CPUC held a public meeting on January 11, 2018, during which it approved PG&E's proposal to close Diablo Canyon in 2025.
 On March 7, 2018, PG&E requested withdrawal of its license renewal application.
-The NRC staff is preparing a response and will issue a Federal Register Notice Seabrook 1 07/21/2010 regarding the PG&E request.
-The NRC staff continues discussions with NextEra to ensure that technical issues related to the ASR open item in the SER are properly addressed.
+On April 16, 2018, the NRC granted the request of PG&E to withdraw its license renewal application.
+Seabrook 1 07/21/2010 The NRC staff continues discussions with NextEra to ensure that technical issues related to the ASR open item in the SER are properly addressed.
 In August 2016, NextEra submitted a LAR to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
 This methodology is the basis for the aging management program being evaluated under the license renewal application review.
+An audit of the methodology and its implementation was performed onsite by NRC staff March 19 - 21, 2018, resulting in some follow-up questions.
 On October 6, 2017, the ASLB admitted a contention on the ASR LAR.
 The review of this amendment has a direct impact on the schedule for the license renewal review.
-A decision on the license renewal, is currently projected to be made by April 2019.
+A decision on the license renewal is currently projected to be made by April 2019.
 Waterford 05/31/2016 The NRC staff continues their safety and environmental reviews, including the resolution of specific questions regarding the Waterford neutron fluence time-limited aging analysis.
 The applicant submitted a LAR in November 2017 that will request approval of their plant-specific neutron fluence methodology which is applied to the reactor vessel neutron fluence embrittlement analysis referred to in the license renewal application.
 The acceptance review of this LAR has been completed and NRC staff safety review is currently underway.
 The review of the LAR is estimated to take approximately 1 year.
-The license renewal application fluence methodology review is dependent on the approval of the LAR.
-Therefore, the decision on the renewed operating license is expected to be issued in the 3 rd quarter of FY 2019.
+The LAR included a supplement to the License Renewal Application.
+The NRC staff determined that additional information is required in order to complete its review of the supplement, and has issued an RAI.
+The license renewal application fluence methodology review is dependent on the approval of the LAR and an acceptable response to the RAI.
+The decision on the renewed operating license is expected to be issued in the 3 rd quarter of FY 2019.
 River Bend 08/07/2017 The staff continues the safety and environmental reviews, which are expected to take approximately 18 months.
-The staff has completed its Operating Experience, Scoping and Screening, and Aging Management Program audits.
-The staff is in the process of issuing requests for additional information and drafting the SER.
-A petition to intervene and request for hearing was filed in connection with this proceeding.
-The ASLB ruled the petitioner's contentions inadmissible and denied the petition in January 2018.
-No appeal was filed from the Board's decision.
-Turkey Point 3&4 1/30/2018 On January 30, 2018, Florida Power & Light Company submitted the first subsequent license renewal application for renewal of the Turkey Point Nuclear Generating Units 3 and 4.
-On February 26, 2018, the NRC staff began the acceptance review for docketing in accordance with the requirements of 10 CFR 2.101.
-Should the
+The staff has completed issuance of RAIs and is in the process of engaging the applicant for clarifications on several RAI responses.
+The staff is developing the SER and EIS.
+The environmental review is progressing through internal review and is expected to be issued in early May 2018.

-Applicant Application Accepted for Review Review Status for Long-Term Application Reviews NRC staff determine that the application is acceptable for docketing, the NRC staff will issue a notice of opportunity for hearing and the application review schedule.
+Applicant Application Accepted for Review Review Status for Long-Term Application Reviews Turkey Point 3&4 4/26/2018 The staff recently determined that the application is acceptable for docketing and issued the application review schedule.
+On May 2, 2018, a notice of opportunity for hearing before the ASLB was published in the Federal Register .